-Click the ‘Publish’ button to save your changes.
+Click the ‘Publish’ button to publish this checkout.

 You will receive confirmation that your order form has been successfully published.
-You can also click the ‘Back to editor’ link to make additional changes.
+You can click on ‘Close’ to close this or configure advanced settings.

 How to Trigger Off Your ActiveCampaign Actions or Automations

 Step 1.
-Click the ‘Integrations’ option from the menu on the left and then on ‘Add Action’.
+Click the ‘Automations’ option from the menu on the left and then on ‘Add Action’.

 Step 3.
 Select the ‘ActiveCampaign’ option